aerotron1/TastyTV-M2/README.md

 - Fixed watched button
 - Used CSS using bootstrap react.
 - Update README file and improve code quality.
+- Edit lets edit the text in the button.

 2. What are you going to work on next
    - Edit an item(movie)
    - Local storage to save the movie information in the browser.
    - Update README file and improve code quality.
 3. What blockers you have (if any)
-   Add Movie button does not render correctly when the state changes.
-Bug with input release date - unable to render in similar format to client Array (Movie.js).
+   - Add Movie button does not render correctly when the state changes.
+Bug with input release date - unable to render user input.

 ## Usage